Grotesquerie Finale Recap and Ending, Explained: Is Lois Stuck in Her Dreams?

 Although most would expect a fast-paced entry into the season’s conclusion, the final episode begins with Lois returning home to find Marshall and Redd in her kitchen.
 The encounter seems surreal from the get-go but becomes even weirder when Lois hears from Marshall that he has gone back on his promise to divorce her.
 Instead, he wants to propose a different arrangement – living as a throuple with her and Redd.
 She finds it oddly out of character and rejects Marshall without even thinking about it.
 On the trip back home, Marshall and Redd have a frank discussion about their relationship, where Redd tells him that she had expected Lois to reject him.
 She also confesses that she hates Marshall, which leaves Marshall dejected as he resumes his life as a professor.

-However, things in college go badly awry when, after a lecture, Marshall is told by Megan that he is being placed under arrest for sexual assault allegations leveled against him by a student named Mary Colsby.
-Subsequently, Marshall has to face up to his inner demons as his whole life crumbles down around him.
+Things in college go badly awry when, after a lecture, Marshall is told by Megan that he is being placed under arrest for sexual assault allegations leveled against him by a student named Mary Colsby.
+Subsequently, Marshall has to face his inner demons as his whole life crumbles around him.
 He attempts to kill himself but, luckily, mismanages the dose of medication and survives the incident.
 At the hospital, he has another conversation with Redd, but the results do not change.
-His daughter also stops by and informs Marshall that Lois, too, has also been locked up in the psychiatric institute.
+His daughter also stops by and informs Marshall that Lois has also been locked up in the psychiatric institute.
 The struggling detective is convinced that her life is a lie, and she is still stuck in the world of her coma dreams, something she confides in her shrink, Dr. Witticomb.

 Grotesquerie Season 1 Ending: Is Lois Still Dreaming?